Tycro-Games/tycro-games.github.io/_tabs/about.md

 ---
 layout: page
 icon: fas fa-info-circle
-order: 0
+order: 1
 ---

 Hello!
 I’m **Bogdan Mocanu**, a game programming student at **Breda University of Applied Sciences**.
-I specialize in **graphics programming**.
-In my freetime I enjoy building tools and engines.
+I am working towards becoming an engine programmer, focusing on **graphics programming** at the moment.
+In my freetime, I enjoy building tools and engines.

 ### Career Goals

-My goal is to leverage my skills to work on impactful, innovative games or engines.
+My goal is to leverage my skills to work on impactful, games or engines.
 I’m also open to connecting with other developers and industry professionals.

 ### Other Passions

-Outside of coding, I enjoy practicing **calisthenics** 💪, playing **indie** and **grand strategy games** 🎮, and making **music** 🎶.
+Outside of coding, I enjoy practicing **calisthenics** 💪, playing **indie** and **grand strategy games** 🎮, and playing **guitar** 🎶.

 ### Contact Me